Airless Spray Equipment

 Paint Hose

-When considering airless spray hose:
+When considering an airless spray hose:

-• Use reputable suppliers and manufacturers
+1. Use reputable suppliers and manufacturers.

-• The hose must have electric continuity
+3. The hose must have electric continuity.

 Paint Hose